 In the past, Southern California Edison has been fined heavily for lying, misrepresenting evidence, and even destroying evidence related to its role in the 2007 Malibu Fire.
 It was also fined over similar issues after a 2011 Santa Ana windstorm left over 400,000 people without power.
 Due to their reputation for chopping up utility poles and equipment to avoid conclusive findings of fault, it is easy to see why an experienced fire lawyer like Mrs. Marger Moore is needed to hold such a company accountable in a California fire lawsuit concerning the defective equipment or negligence.

 Similarly, Ronald Goldman of Baum Hedlund Law has extensive experience dealing with complex personal injury and wrongful death cases related to negligent companies.
 Both Mr. Goldman and Diane Marger Moore are board certified by the National Board of Trial Advocacy.
 Also part of our team of California fire attorneys dedicated to holding all the responsible parties accountable for starting devastating fires, is Michael Baum, the firm’s managing partner.
 Michael first litigated fire cases in 1987, when we was on the team that represented many of the guests who died in the Dupont Plaza Hotel fire in Puerto Rico, one of the deadliest hotel fires in U.S. history.
 Over the past 30+ years, Michael has successfully led the firm through thousands of wrongful death and personal injury cases.
+Cara J. Luther, an attorney with 30 years of experience handling catastrophic cases, worked for the insurance industry before becoming a lawyer.
+She is assisting our clients with insurance matters.

 Los Angeles trial attorney Brian R. Strange of Strange & Butler, is working with Baum Hedlund on the Woolsey Fire litigation.
 He lives in the burn area of Malibu and has first hand knowledge of the devastation there.
 Brian has a stellar reputation as class action and complex business trial lawyer.